 - Cool completely before serving so the juices will not run out when sliced.
 If you don’t mind a juicy slice of pie, serve slightly warm.
 Great topped with a scoop of ice cream and drizzled with additional caramel sauce.

-I prefer to use a combination of apples but recommend at least half are Granny Smith apples.
+- I prefer to use a combination of apples in my pies but recommend at least half are Granny Smith apples.

 If you’re looking for more delicious ways to enjoy apples, be sure to check out our crazy delicious Apple Bread Pudding with Apple Brandy Sauce.
 It may look a little homely, but it’s the best bread pudding I’ve ever had.
 Sticking with the apple brandy theme, check out this super easy Irish Apple Crumble Cake with Apple Brandy Sauce, a delicious favorite here at SRFD.
 How about a few savory apple recipes too?!
 If you find yourself with leftover turkey after the holidays, this Turkey, Apple & Cheese Panini with Hot Pepper Jelly is super fantastic!
 Don’t miss this beautiful Apple Cranberry Stuffing from Oh Sweet Basil – perfect for this time of year.
 If you still don’t have enough apple recipes – check out The View from Great Island’s post for What to Eat Now: Apples for plenty of apple-inspiration!

 Thanks so much for stopping by!
 Have a wonderful week and a safe and happy Halloween 🙂